 Whole Foods Market’s generic strategies reinforce competitive advantages that support intensive growth strategies for the retail business.
 These business strategies strengthen the company against competitors, such as Sprouts Farmers Market and Trader Joe’s, as well as Costco, Target, Walmart, and Kroger.
 These grocery firms create an industry environment with strong competitive pressure, as shown in the Five Forces analysis of Whole Foods Market (Porter’s Model).
 With its generic competitive strategies and intensive growth strategies, the company accounts for relevant variables, such as industry trends and changes in shopping preferences.
 Other factors, like Whole Foods’ organizational culture or corporate culture, influence human resource capabilities, which affect the implementation of the retail company’s generic strategies and intensive growth strategies.

 Whole Foods’ business model is bricks-and-clicks or omnichannel retail, especially after the business was acquired by Amazon.
 In its online and brick-and-mortar operations, Whole Foods’ generic strategies facilitate the use of core competencies and competitive advantages.
 Similarly, the company’s intensive growth strategies apply to e-commerce and brick-and-mortar operations.
 Also, decisions in Whole Foods’ operations management are based on the generic competitive strategies and the intensive growth strategies.

-Whole Foods Market’s Generic Strategy (Porter’s Model)
+Whole Foods’ Generic Strategies for Competitive Advantage (Porter’s Model)

-- Whole Foods Market (2015).
-Sustainability and Our Future – Whole Foods Market.
+- Whole Foods Market – Products.